MahmudHasanCSE/Django-Debug-Toolbar-Setup/README.md

 ```
 The configuration of this component is simple, you just need change your projects urls.py and settings.py to use the toolbar.

-In your project urls.py, enter this code:
+In your projects urls.py, enter this code:
 ```sh
 from django.conf import settings from django.urls import include, path  # For django versions from 2.0 and up